-With AAPI Heritage month upon us, FCS is leading a look back into history to recognize the challenges this group has endured to help make basic fundamentals available for all.
+With AAPI Heritage month upon us, this post recognizes the challenges this group has overcome to help make basic fundamental rights available for all.

 Diversity and respect are fundamental.
 The resiliency and sustainability of our planet is tied to air, land, and water, and also to the health of our communities, preservation and protection of our cultural milieu, and well-being of every human being.

-With AAPI Heritage month upon us, we begin a series highlighting the contributions the AAPI community has made to California and US history, from early pioneering of civil rights, to the food we eat, to the culture that has influenced our everyday lives.
-We need this community and their unique talents, history, and background to become the Company we aspire to be.
-We hope that through this educational process, we are also contributing to the type of society we want to be a part of.
+With AAPI Heritage month upon us, this ongoing series highlights the contributions the AAPI community has made to California and U.S. history, from early pioneering of civil rights, to the food we eat, to the culture that has influenced our everyday lives.

 Our first blog begins with the struggle for equality and civil rights for all people.
 Many civil rights precedents of U.S. Constitution, such as citizenship for children born on American soil and equal treatment under the law, were established through the legal struggle against discrimination by Asian-Americans such as Californian trailblazers Wong Kim Ark, Lee Yick, and Fred Korematsu.
 The topic of civil rights and Asian Americans is best set in the standpoint of a history of discrimination, where it concerns several issues of barriers and injustice.
 As we dive into the civil rights perspective, it is also important to take a look at the workplace and the fight for fair labor conditions for migrant workers.